Earn up to 16

 - Noninvasive ventilation with CPAP and BiPAP

-- Basics of hemodynamic support in shock states with discussion of
+- Basics of hemodynamic support in shock states

 - Coding of procedures

 By the end of this workshop, participants should be better able to:

 - Discuss indications, contraindications and technique of procedures commonly performed by hospitalists.